-Interactive reading facilitates interaction and social skills for children with autism
+Interactive reading facilitates social skills for children with autism

 Taking an interactive approach to reading with your child could improve not only their early literacy skills but also their social skills, according to a number of studies.